dfinity/response-verification/examples/http-certification/json-api/README.md

 Responses are certified with a number of steps, which are encapsulated into a reusable function.
 The steps are:

 - Retreive the pre-computed CEL expression for the request path.
-- Insert the `Ic-CertificationExpression` header for the given response, with the relevant stringified CEL expression as it's value.
+- Insert the `Ic-CertificationExpression` header for the given response, with the corresponding stringified CEL expression as it's value.
-- Together with the response, calculate the certification for the given response.
+- Calculate the certification for the given response and CEL expression.
 - Store the response together with it's certification.
-- Insert the certification into the certification tree.
+- Insert the certification into the certification tree at the appropriate path.
 - Update the canister's [certified data](https://internetcomputer.org/docs/current/references/ic-interface-spec/#system-api-certified-data).

 For more information on creating certifications, see the relevant section in the [`ic-http-certification` docs](https://docs.rs/ic-http-certification/latest/ic_http_certification/#creating-certifications).